St. John at The Bridge Theatre

 All in all, it’s a good show.

-NOTE: The Bridge Theatre is now open.
-You can find out more and book for shows at their website right HERE.
+NOTE: The Bridge Theatre is open Mon-Sat – you can find out more and book for shows at their website right HERE.
+The St. John café is walk-in only – head there for 5.30pm if you want to secure a table before the show.

 St. John at The Bridge Theatre | 3 Potters Field Park, SE1 2SG